moshekaplan/Research/IrfanView/Readme.md

 7. Out of bounds write in IrfanView (4.57) when processing RLE file at FORMATS!Read_Utah_RLE+0x340
 8. Infinite loop in IrfanView (4.57) when processing BMP file in EFFECTS!AutoCrop_W
 9. Out of bounds read in IrfanView (4.57) when processing PVR file at FORMATS!ReadPVR_W+0xfa
+10. Infinite loop in IrfanView (4.57) when processing WPG file in WPG!ReadWPG_W